RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

-changes name used to refer to self based on how much harm they think they're in easy to cry doesn't understand how CPTSD would make her sad
+changes name used to refer to self based on how much harm they think they're in easy to cry doesn't understand how CPTSD would make her sad Doesn't understand why she is so excited by Debug Calls Debug Bug

 History of abuse:
 (Young child)